allisonk2277/passwords/docs/index.md

 5. Passwords that look like gibberish, but actually have a pattern to them (e.g. take a phrase you remember, and use the first letter of each word).
 6. Passwords that look like other passwords you have used (e.g. you have a "base password" and then change the number at the end each time).
 Or worse, you are reusing a password that has already been cracked.

 The common theme with these schemes is that they may be clever, and a newbie attacker with no experience might have a hard time figuring out what you did.
 However, our threat model is not that of a newbie attacker; we wish to defend against a highly experienced attackers.
-If you're not convinced that your password scheme(s) are weak, consider these questions:
+If you're not convinced that your password scheme is weak, consider these questions:

 * How likely is it that you are the only person in the world to have come up with your particular idea for a password?
 * If an attacker sees one password generated with the scheme, how easy is it to come up with others?
+  * Remember, passwords are regularly exposed in data breaches, so you must assume the attacker has prior examples of passwords like yours.
 * Perhaps most importantly, how many possible passwords can you generate with one of these methods?
 Does it come anywhere close to the 80 bits of entropy we've been aiming for (2^80 = 1.2e24 = 1.2 trillion trillion possibilities)?
 If you can only generate 1,000 or even 1,000,000 possibilities, then it is broken.

 This comic sums it up pretty well: [https://xkcd.com/936/](https://xkcd.com/936/).